TIBCOguillonapa/studioutils/README.md

 ## Usage

 At this point, you should be able to type `studioutils` from anywhere in your terminal.
-Doing so should show your the help menu.
+Doing so should show you the help menu.

 ```
 studio_config is a simple utility script to manage StreamBase Studio